refractionPOINT/lce_doc/docs/exfil.md

 Before the queue gets dropped, LimaCharlie attempts to increase performance by entering a special mode we call "afterburner".

 This mode tries to address one of the common scenarios that can lead to large influx of data: spammy processes starting over and over again.
-This happens most often in situations like during building of software where, for example, `devenv.exe` or `git.exe` can be called hundreds of times per second.
+This happens most often in situations such as during building of software where, for example, `devenv.exe` or `git.exe` can be called hundreds of times per second.
 The afterburner mode attempts to de-duplicate those processes and only process each one once through the D&R rules and Outputs (storage).

 The afterburner mode does not address all possible causes or situations, so another tool is available, the "IR mode".
 This mode is enabled by tagging